Holomorphic curves into infinite dimensional almost K\"ahler manifolds and Hamiltonian dynamics: Introduction

-These two invariants focus on different natures of functions.
+These two invariants focus on different natures on functions.
 We induce a new inequality.
-Let us fix subsets $N_0, N_{\infty}, U \subset M$ in pre-admissibility and connectedness for $f$. \begin{thm} Let $[(M_i, \omega_i, J_i)]$ be a simply connected, isotropically symmetric, quasi transitive and Kaehler sequence with finite diameter.
-Assume that ${\frak M}[(M_i, \omega_i, J_i)]$ is non empty, regular, one dimensional and $S^1$-freely cobordant to non zero with respect to a minimal class.
+Let us fix subsets $N_0, N_{\infty}, U \subset M$ in pre-admissibility and connectedness for $f$. \begin{theorem} Let $[(M_i, \omega_i, J_i)]$ be an isotropic, quasi transitive and K\"ahler sequence with finite diameter.
+Assume that ${\frak M}[(M_i, \omega_i, J_i)]$ is non empty, regular, and $S^1$-freely cobordant to non zero with respect to a minimal class.

-Let $F: M \cong M$ be the Hamiltonian diffeomorphism induced from a bounded Hamiltonian function $f$ which is pre-admissible, $C^2$-proper and $2$-connected.